 Designing the end-to-end model for software delivery where agents operate inside the pipeline.
 From requirements to verification, with human oversight embedded by design rather than bolted on.

 Three patterns matter: human-to-agent (delegation with oversight), human-to-human (the collaboration model changes when both parties use agents), and agent-to-agent (orchestration with defined trust boundaries).
-Most teams have only thought about the first.

 Hands-on AI tooling adoption with developer teams, building trust and genuine capability rather than compliance.
-Currently leading this at Sunrise with multiple frontend teams.

 Test coverage, CI/CD, clear ownership, meaningful backlogs.
 These aren't glamorous, but organisations that skip them can't absorb AI tooling effectively.
 Every serious transformation I've led started here.

-The rarest thing in engineering leadership: being credible with the leadership team on operating model decisions and staying close enough to engineers to know what's actually happening.
+Being credible with the leadership team on operating model decisions and staying close enough to engineers to know what's actually happening.
 I operate at both levels at once, and that's what makes transformation stick.

 Good engineers are scarce and easily disengaged.
 Tools don't fix that.
 Culture, autonomy, and meaningful work do.
 AI adoption fails when it feels imposed.
 It works when engineers feel like they're gaining capability, not being replaced.